charithacnk/charithacnk/README.md

 - 👋 Hi, I’m @charithacnk
-- 🔗 Connect with me on [https://www.linkedin.com/in/nagakrishna-charitha-chennamsetty-ba05a2126/] (LinkedIn Profile)
 - 📚 I enjoy learning new technologies and keeping up with industry trends.
 - 💻 I'm currently working on [DataScience and I am interested in building a web app, exploring data analysis, Machine Learning models].
 - 🌱 I'm learning [Ai Models, Promt Engineering, LLM, diving deep into neural networks].